 - Days of importance in your friendship.

-Incorporate a few of these thoughts in your note to make it specific just to them.
 One way I have used handwritten notes in the past was to continually thank the friends that stood up in my wedding for being part of my day.
 Every year on my anniversary, I penned a note to my bridesmaids thanking them for sharing one of the best days of my life.

 Reasons to Send a Handwritten Note

 Do you need a specific reason to send a handwritten note?
 Of course not!
 But one reason these types of letters are so special is because they aren't sent very often.
-So a good rule of thumb is so save your handwritten notes for a special occasion, like when your friend needs some extra TLC or has an exciting life change.
+So a good rule of thumb is to save your handwritten notes for a special occasion, like when your friend needs some extra TLC or has an exciting life change.
 Thank you notes are another great way to let a friend know you appreciate them.

-No matter what the reason for sending the card, your friend will probably hold on to it and pull it out during times when they need to feel some extra care.
+No matter the reason for sending the card, your friend will probably hold on to it and pull it out during times when they need to feel some extra care.
 Maybe one day you two will have a fight and a card you've sent in the past will remind them that your friendship deserves another chance.
 Maybe they'll be feeling low one day and will go back to the card you sent in order to lift their spirits.
 You never know how some heartfelt words penned by hand will continue to nurture your friendship years down the line.